json-schema-org/website/pages/overview/what-is-jsonschema.md

 JSON Schema can:

-* Describe your existing data formats
-* Provide clear documentation that’s both human and machine readable
+* **Describe existing data formats**: JSON Schema allows you to describe the structure, constraints, and data types of your existing JSON data formats.
+* **Define rules and constraints**: When your JSON documents adhere to these constraints, it becomes easier to exchange structured data between applications because the data follows a consistent pattern.
+* **Clear and readable documentation**: JSON Schema supports the creation of documentation that is easily understandable by both humans and machines.
+* **Highly extensible** and can be tailored to fit your needs.
+    * You can create *custom keywords*, *formats*, and *validation rules* to suit your own requirements.
+* **Simplify testing and validation**: JSON Schema helps to reduce the code's complexity and the development time by simplifying your validation logic.
-* Validate your data, which helps you:
+* **Validate your data**, which helps you:
-    * Automate testing
+    * **Automate testing**: JSON Schema validation enables automated testing, ensuring that data consistently adheres to the specified rules and constraints.
-    * Ensure the quality of client-submitted data
+    * **Enhance data quality**: By enforcing validation rules, JSON Schema helps ensure the quality of client-submitted data, preventing inconsistencies, errors, and malicious inputs.
+* **Easy and reliable data exchange**: JSON Schema enables reliable, eventually consistent data exchange at scale.
+* **Interoperability and Extensibility**: JSON Schema provides an extensible interoperability layer to your solution in multiple languages and platforms.
+* **Huge tooling ecosystem**: JSON Schema is a vibrant and growing ecosystem of production ready Open Source tools implemented by the Community

-JSON Schema is highly extensible and can be tailored to fit your needs.
-You can create custom keywords, formats, and validation rules to suit your own requirements.
-The JSON Schema community has a wealth of tools and resources available across many programming languages to help you create, validate, and integrate your schemas.
+* **Wide range of tools availability**: The JSON Schema community has a wealth of tools and resources available across many programming languages to help you create, validate, and integrate your schemas.

 ## How it works